brimdata/zui/docs/Migration-of-Spaces.md

-# Migration of Spaces (v0.25.0 and newer)
+# Migration of Spaces

-Starting with GA Brim release `v0.25.0`, imported data will now be stored in Pools in a Zed Lake rather than in file-based Spaces as they were previously.
+Starting with GA Brim release `v0.25.0`, imported data is now stored in pools in a Zed Lake rather than in file-based Spaces as they were previously.

-The [Zed Lake README](https://github.com/brimdata/zed/blob/main/docs/lake/README.md) provides a thorough overview of Pools and how they work.
-In brief, the use of Pools ultimately enables new functionality that was not previously available in Brim, including:
+The [Zed Lake README](https://github.com/brimdata/zed/blob/main/docs/lake/README.md) provides a thorough overview of pools and how they work.
+In brief, the use of pools ultimately enables new functionality that was not previously available in Brim, including:

-* Data may be incrementally added to, or deleted from, a Pool.
+* Data may be incrementally added to, or deleted from, a pool.
-* Zed queries/analytics can make use of data stored across multiple Pools.
+* Zed queries/analytics can make use of data stored across multiple pools.
-* Search indexes can be attached to Pools to accelerate query performance.
+* Search indexes can be attached to pools to accelerate query performance.
 * Pre-computed derived analytics can be leveraged to accelerate computations on stored data.

-When upgrading to GA Brim release `v0.25.0` or newer, any data you had stored in Spaces that you wish to continue accessing will need to be migrated to Pools.
+When upgrading to GA Brim release `v0.25.0` or newer, any data you had stored in Spaces that you wish to continue accessing will need to be migrated to pools.
 To ensure a smooth transition, upon first launch in the newer release, a pop-up message will appear with a clickable option to automatically complete the data migration.